BACKGROUND

 contact surface for depressing upon the valve, and a formula for roughly

-measuring the rocker arm's length and pivot position which has been
+measuring the rocker arm's length and pivot position, and referred to as the

 1/3 RULE.
 Roller tip rocker arms